tr-igem/esmuflily/docs/internals.md

 The musical symbols supported by Esmuflily are SMuFL-compliant glyphs given with their Unicode code point.
-The symbols are assembled in a single table `ekm-types` arranged according to ther usage for a specific type and style.
+All symbols are assembled in a single table `ekm-types` arranged according to ther usage for a specific type and style.

 The predefined table contains SMuFL recommended characters.